aws/aws-iot-device-sdk-js-v2/samples/node/fleet_provisioning/basic/README.md

 [**Return to main sample list**](../../README.md)

-This sample uses the AWS IoT [Fleet provisioning](https://docs.aws.amazon.com/iot/latest/developerguide/provision-wo-cert.html) to provision devices using either a CSR or Keys-And-Certificate and subsequently calls RegisterThing.
-This allows you to create new AWS IoT Core things using a Fleet Provisioning Template.
+This sample uses the AWS IoT [Fleet provisioning service](https://docs.aws.amazon.com/iot/latest/developerguide/provision-wo-cert.html) to provision devices using the CreateKeysAndCertificate and RegisterThing APIs.
+This allows you to create new AWS IoT Core thing resources using a Fleet Provisioning Template.

-On startup, the script subscribes to topics based on the request type of either CSR or Keys topics, publishes the request to corresponding topic and calls RegisterThing.

 Your IoT Core Thing's [Policy](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html) must provide privileges for this sample to connect, subscribe, publish, and receive.
 Below is a sample policy that can be used on your IoT Core Thing that will allow this sample to run as intended.